 As a cellist and chamber musician, I've played for masterclasses with musicians including Maria Kliegel, Lynn Harrell, Marian Lewin, Farida Bacharova and Jill Richards.
 I have extensive experience as an orchestral player in Johannesburg and Cape Town, and am a former member of the South African National Youth Orchestra and the Britten-Pears Orchestra (UK).
 I collaborate regularly as a performer and composer with South African musicians including Galina Juritz, Matthijs van Dijk and Cara Stacey.

 As a UX designer, my career includes educational technology, open source and traditional publishing, front-end development, project management, UX training and e-commerce experience.
-I'm a published author and have spoken and presented workshops at the UX South Africa conference and numerous local meetups.
+I'm a published author and have spoken and presented workshops at local and international conferences.
 I strongly believe that human-centred, inclusive design makes the world a better place.
 I apply this design philosophy (along with my start-up and corporate experience) to my work as both a UX designer and a musician.

-When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I hang out with my two cool Collies, drink wine and watch too much Netflix.
+When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I hang out with my two cool Collies and my Maine Coon cat, drink wine and watch too much Netflix.